Abandoned & Little-Known Airfields:

 The date of construction of Lipscomb Airfield is unknown.

-As a private airfield, it could have been not depicted on aeronautical charts at the owner's request.
+As a private airfield, it could have been omitted from aeronautical charts at the owner's request.

 The earliest depiction that has been located of the Lipscomb Airfield was a 1958 aerial view.